chrismchampion/macOS-quick-actions/README.md

 # Toggle Settings (3 Steps)

-Adjusting settings to use extensions with the Finder and MacBook Pro Touch Bar.
+Adjust settings to your liking to use extensions with the Finder and MacBook Pro Touch Bar.

 1. Open ```Keyboard``` preferences.